 Online readability tools and free.
 They let you cut and past text and produce an instant result.
 You can edit the text to see how this changes the readability score.

-The spelling and grammar check function in Microsoft Word includes the function to calculate the Flesch-Kincaid reading scores in a document.
+Microsoft Word includes the function to calculate the Flesch-Kincaid reading scores.
+This is in the spelling and grammar options.
 This is another easy way to check text.
 It also highlights issues relating to grammar, such as passive sentences.
 Active sentences are easier to understand.